-When you’re booking a holiday, you should ideally buy travel insurance at the same time to ensure you’re fully covered.
+When you book a holiday, ideally you should buy travel insurance at the same time to ensure you’re fully covered, although you’re under no obligation to buy cover through the holiday provider.

-However, it’s easy to put off taking out cover, and with thousands of policies on the market, you want to choose the best one for you.
-Read more in our article Everything you need to know about travel insurance
+However, it’s easy to put off taking out cover until the last minute, and with thousands of policies on the market, you want to choose the best one for you.
+Read more in our article Everything you need to know about travel insurance.

-Here, we look at why buying travel insurance when you book your holiday is a good idea, the different types of policy you might consider and the coverage they offer.
+Here, we look at why buying travel insurance when you book your holiday is a good idea, the different types of policy you might want to consider and the coverage they offer.

 Get 20% off your travel insurance quote from Staysure